Better than Ogilvy.

 But, after awhile, that lost its luster.

-Just like those pigeons that kept flapping their wings and trying to mate
+Just like those pigeons that kept flapping their wings and trying to mate outside the glass.

 At the company, I was the only marketer.
 I was part copywriter, part graphic designer.
-I was also the marketing coordinator, email marketer and strategist.
+I was also the marketing coordinator, email marketer and strategist (but I'm being kind to myself with this last one).

-founder should lead from, and that was from the front.
+Lucky for me, our founder was a rare bird.
+She led from the only place a founder should lead from and that was from the front.
 I could feel her intensity for the business.
 Her feeling of love for the mission.
 It was raw, it was direct.
 Sometimes, unfiltered.
 But boy was it beautiful.

-all, like what our employees were really thinking and what customers were actually saying.
+I learned all about the product.
+And I got to understand the people behind it all, like what our employees were really thinking and what customers were actually saying.
 I even experienced the highs and lows that eventually greeted every company.
 And I made a few good friends along the way.

-Suddenly, I felt that in my own way, I was learning how brands are built in ways
+Suddenly, I felt that in my own way, I was learning how brands are built in ways big agencies could only dream of.

 And I still had that Italian deli next door.